Altronic-LLC/Altronic-Public-Files/ACM4000_Releases/Final/acm-core-1.0.1/README-ACM_4000-SW-acm-core-1.0.1-RN.txt

 - **MDI:** 1.1.17

 #### Quality of Life Changes:
-- **Package Management:** Added the ability to view versions of FUXA, Expanded Comms, and ACI Server packages in the ACM.
-- **USB Update Naming:** Renamed USB update to mdi-acm-core-X.X.X and added support for update files that start with both `mdi-` and `acm-` prefixes.
+- **USB Update Naming:** Renamed USB update to acm-core-X.X.X and added support for update files that start with both `mdi-` and `acm-` prefixes.

-> **⚠️ Important:** Starting with future releases, USB update packages will use the new naming convention: `acm-core-X.X.X` instead of `mdi-X.X.X`.
+> **⚠️ Important:** Starting with this release releases, USB update packages will use the new naming convention: `acm-core-X.X.X` instead of `mdi-X.X.X`.
 This change reflects the expanded scope of the ACM platform beyond just the MDI interface - with the integration of FUXA, Expanded Communications, and ACI Server packages, the system now encompasses a comprehensive control and monitoring solution where the MDI is just one component of the broader ACM ecosystem.
-The current `acm-core-1.0.1` naming is used only for this transitional version since we added the ability to identify files using the `acm-` prefix in this release.
-- **Cursor Display:** Modified the startup script to allow cursor to be shown when connected to the ACM with a mouse.
-- **Network Configuration:** Modified the Client Mode Network to use nmcli instead of wpa_supplicant for improved reliability.
-- **Serial Port Path:** Modified path for RS485 ports due to an intermittant issue where serial ports would sometimes disconnect and reconnect.

 #### Bug Fixes:
-- **Temperature Watchdog:** Removed software watchdog from MDI-Gateway which caused a reboot cycle when above 90°C CM4 temperature.
-- **TCP Server Float32:** Fixed an issue with the slave TCP server in the MDI-Gateway which caused float32 registers to only return 16 bits.
-- **Ethernet Hotplug:** Allowed ethernet ports to hotplug when in a bridge due to an issue where if an ethernet port disconnects and reconnects it did not rejoin the bridge.
+- **New ACMErcm File Transfer:** Fixed an issue that causes production provisioned ACM's to be unable to recieve files from the DE-4000 such as eRCM license files.
+- **New ACM Real Time Clock:** Fixed an issue where the Real Time Clock on the ACM-4000 was not updated to the DE-4000's time when using a New ACM.
+This caused odd issues due to timing out of sync.
+- **Main Device Custom URL:** Fixed an issue where if an invalid URL is placed as the custom URL the UI would not load on the ACM any longer.
+If an invalid URL is now placed in the Custom URL Field, it will now revert to the Default(DE-4000).
+- **Ethernet Ip Validation:** Enhanced Validation for Ethernet Ip addresses to ensure 2 IP's or ports are not on the same subnet.
+- **Writing to a Modbus RTU device over Modbus TCP:** Fixed an intermittant issue that caused Modbus TCP writes to the slave server to a Modbus RTU device to fail.
+- **ACM-4000 Datalogging:** Fixed an issue where if you were to update the ACM-4000, if there is no SD card it would log data to the CM4.
+- **ACM-4000 Network Configuration:** Fixed an intermittant issue that caused network saves to fail until the ACM-4000 was power cycled. s

 #### New Features:
-- **FUXA Integration:** Added Fuxa Debian package which installs FUXA on the ACM when using an acm with more than 8GB of storage.
-- **Expanded Communications:** Added Expanded Comms Debian package which installs FUXA on the ACM when using an acm with more than 8GB of storage.
-- **eRCM:** Added eRCM Debian packages which installs the ACI kernel and hosts a HTTP Server at port 8088 and a TCP server at port 503.

 ## Where To Find This Release